wp-plugins/toolbar-removal-completely-disable/readme.txt

 = Guidelines =
 * This software meet [Detailed Plugin Guidelines](http://wordpress.org/extend/plugins/about/guidelines/) paragraphs 1,4,10,12,13,16,17 quality requirements.

-* The author of this plugin is available at any time, to make any changes, or corrections, to respect these specifications.
+* The author of this plugin is available at any time, to make all changes, or corrections, to respect these specifications.
 = Copyright =
 Part of Copyright © 2009-2013 belongs to [sLaNGjI's](http://profiles.wordpress.org/slangji) and a portion to their respective owners.
 = Thanks =